 As part of my efforts to creating stronger, better and more meaningful wedding imagery over the past year, i’ve been really focusing on my wedding photography and what is important about it.
-Specifically combining amazing lighting and strong technique with real emotion.
+Specifically combining amazing lighting and strong technique with real emotion to create award winning wedding photography.
 It’s not always easy, to be honest, because you have to know what & where you need something before it happens.
 Many times, not all 3 things come into alignment but when they do, you have a great shot that people really take notice of.

 I want to thank the hard working folks over at the WPS for both holding the competitions and all they do for the industry.